ritza-co/CodeCapsules/CodeCapsulesvHeroku.md

 ### Connecting to GitHub and sending to production

-After creating your app, Heroku presents many options to you.
+After creating your app, Heroku presents several options to you.
 Under Deployment method, click "Github", and follow these steps:

 1. Click the connect to GitHub option, and perform the required tasks.
 2. Now that you are connected to GitHub, type your repositories name under "Search for a repository to connect to".
 I've named mine "flask-hello".